djgroen/FabFlee/doc/Tutorial.md

 FabFLEE coupled UQ tutorial
 =====

 In this tutorial we will explain how you can combine a simple stochastic conflict evolution model (Flare) with an agent-based migration model (Flee), perform a set of runs based on different conflict evolutions, and visualize the migrant arrivals with confidence intervals.
 The Flee agent-based migration model has been used in a *Scientific Reports* paper to make forecasts of forced migration in conflicts (https://www.nature.com/articles/s41598-017-13828-9), while the Flare model is still in prototype stage.
+In this example, we modelled the 2012 Northern Mali conflict.

 ![Graphical depiction of population movements in Mali.
 Background image is courtesy of Orionist (Wikimedia)](https://raw.githubusercontent.com/djgroen/FabFlee/master/doc/mali-arrows-border.png)